 I have two further references to the Band that occur in obituaries.
 The first was for Private Charles Woodhead who was a member of the Band and played the clarinet.
 He was 20 years old when he was killed in 1916 fighting for his country in WW1 in Europe.
 The second was for William Hobson of Outlane who died in March 1927 aged 77 .
 He was a member of the band and a familiar figure with his cello.
 He was also a member of the United Methodist string band – see below.

-I have found one reference to a Netherthong String Band who played at a social in the National School in 1902 under the direction of Mr.C.Wood who was also the conductor of the Philharmonic Band from 1908 onwards.
+I have found one reference to a Netherthong String Band which played at a social in the National School in 1902 under the direction of Mr.C.Wood, who was also the conductor of the Philharmonic Band from 1908 onwards.
 The Band played a varied selection of music and there were refreshments of tea, coffee and confectionery provided by the caterer, Miss Mitchell of Netherthong.